jahow/simuworld-proto1/README.md

 # Compiling and launching

-To compile typescript code and concatenate public files, just type `gulp`.
+To compile typescript code and concatenate public files, type `gulp dev`.
+The opened browser window will be synchronized, i.e. any change to the source code will trigger a reload of the page.

-This will launch a local server at port 8080 and open a synchronized browser window.
+If you only need to launch the app, simply type `gulp`.
+This will launch a local server at port 8080 and open a browser window.

+# Usage

+Type `scene.debugLayer.show()` in the console to have access to additional info about the rendered scene.